fberty/documentation/docs/ecosystems/daos.md

 * [LexDAO](https://www.lexdao.coop/): The decentralized legal engineering guild

+* [Kleros](https://kleros.io/): A decentralized arbitration service for the disputes of the new economy

 ## DeFi

 * [Gnosis Safe](https://gnosis-safe.io/): The most trusted platform to manage digital assets on Ethereum